Slavetomints/slavetomints.github.io/markdown/writeups/2025/vishwactf-2025/steganography/spilled-paint-water.md

 ```

-So here I see a few issues, the first is that
+So here I see a few issues, the first is that the `background-color` element is washing out all of the li nes, since it is the same
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODY5NzM1NjY1XX0=
+eyJoaXN0b3J5IjpbLTEyNTA5NDM1NzEsODY5NzM1NjY1XX0=
 -->